Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Conclusion

-The shape gradient obtained with this method could be used within the optimization of the MHD equilibrium to avoid arriving at a configuration that requires overly-complex coils.
+The shape gradient obtained with this method could be used within the optimization of an MHD equilibrium to avoid arriving at a configuration that requires overly-complex coils.
+While the parameter space is taken to be the shape of the plasma boundary during fixed-boundary optimization, the coil complexity metrics can be computed from the current potential solution on a uniformly offset winding surface.
+Using the shape gradient of the normal field error in the gradient-based optimization of the equilibrium would allow for the plasma surface to be more accurately reconstructed by REGCOIL while achieving a desired coil complexity.
+This optimization would need to be balanced with the optimization of the MHD properties of the equilibrium.
+With derivatives computed efficiently from the adjoint method, gradient-based optimization of the equilibrium could be performed.
 With a slight modification, a similar technique could be utilized to compute the shape gradient of objectives related to the permanent magnets \citep{Helander2020,Zhu2020,Landreman2020} required to confine a given equilibrium.
 Under the assumption that a continuous surface magnetization lies on the winding surface with an orientation in the normal direction, an equivalent linear least-squares problem can be formulated in which the current potential is related to the magnitude of the magnetization.
-Thus in computing the shape gradient with respect to the plasma boundary, the norm of the current potential rather than the norm of the current density could be fixed to choose the regularization parameter.
+Thus, in computing the shape gradient with respect to the plasma boundary, the norm of the current potential rather than the norm of the current density could be fixed to choose the regularization parameter.

 The new parameterization of the plasma boundary utilizes the distance from a fixed coordinate axis.
 In this work, we have taken this coordinate axis to coincide with the magnetic axis, although this assumption is not required.
 Other possible choices for the coordinate axis may be favorable.
 In the stellarator equilibrium code VMEC, the initial coordinate axis is taken to maximize the minimum value of the flux coordinate Jacobian \citep{hirshman}, and in the SPEC code \citep{Hudson2011} the coordinate axis is chosen to minimize the variation of the Jacobian over a poloidal cross-section \citep{Qu2020}.
 Although a three-dimensional Jacobian is not necessary for current potential calculations, a similar analysis could be performed to minimize the variation of the surface Jacobian ($|\partial \bm{r}/\partial \overline{\theta} \times \partial \bm{r}/\partial \zeta|$) with a cleverly chosen axis.